cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/readme.md

 - Pass all information (sources, test results, code coverage metrics) to SonarQube
 - Receive a Sonar quality gate webhook callback and analyze the status of the quality gate
 - If the quality gate was passed, continue the process by triggering an XL Release release template
-- In either case (passed / dailed), send an email to the developer informing them of the status of the pipeline
+- In either case (passed/failed), send an email to the developer informing them of the status of the pipeline

 In these pages we describe in detail the way `Mainframe_CI_Pipeline_from_Shared_Lib`
 - [is setup in Jenkins](./setup.md)